 If there are more applications than available spots, a public lottery will take place Apr.
 20 at 5 p.m.

-Northridge Academy, a public charter school in Flint, MI, is seeking bids for new technology.
-The school has budgeted $84,881 for the total purchase, to include:
+Northridge Academy, a public charter school in Flint, MI, is seeking separate bids for new technology to include:

-Bids will be opened at 6 p.m. on that date in the board meeting room at that same location.
+Bids will be opened at 6 p.m. on March 16, 2017 in the board meeting room at that same location.

 All bids MUST be sealed and marked: "SEALED TECHNOLOGY BID".